 Hang Curtains In Front Of The Mirrored Walls – Easiest And Most Inexpensive Way

-If you’re going to use the mirrored wall as a backdrop for your TV or multimedia stand and other types of furniture, you can either cover part of it and leave some mirror exposed or completely cover it.
+If you use the mirrored wall as a backdrop for your TV or multimedia stand and other types of furniture, you can either cover part of it and leave some exposed or completely cover it.

-If you’re going to cover the entire mirror wall with drapes, make sure there’s some space between the furniture and the drapes so the fabric doesn’t look tucked in.
+If you cover the entire mirror wall with drapes, ensure there is space between the furniture and the drapes so the fabric doesn’t look tucked in.

-Place framed pictures from the ceiling to make it appear as if they are floating in front of the fabric, creating a whimsical effect.
+Place framed pictures from the ceiling to make it appear like they are floating in front of the fabric, creating a whimsical effect.
 Allow space in the middle of the curtains to expose the mirrored wall.

-Just with the right coverage, that’s just enough to accommodate your hutch: this is also a creative way of utilizing some of the mirrored wall space while concealing the majority of the mirror you don’t want to see.
+Just with the right coverage, that’s just enough to accommodate your hutch: this is also a creative way of utilizing some of this wall space while concealing most of the panels you don’t want to see.

 Consider hanging an empty ornate frame from the ceiling above your hutch, “framing” part of the mirrored wall for a creative, unique look, depending on the height of your hutch.